-12.13.4 Installation and removal of hydraulic hose lines
+12.8.4 Installation and removal of hydraulic hose lines

-When installing and removing hydraulic hose lines, always observe the following information:

-- Only use original AMAZONE hydraulic hose lines. - Ensure cleanliness. - Always install the hydraulic hose lines to ensure the following in all operational positions - o There is no tension, apart from the hose's own weight. - o There is no possibility of jolting on short lengths. - Outer mechanical influences on the hydraulic hose lines are avoided.

-Use appropriate arrangements and fixings to prevent abrasion of the hydraulic hose lines by components or from rubbing against one another.
+When installing and removing hydraulic hose lines, always observe the following information: Only use original AMAZONE hydraulic hose lines.
+Ensure cleanliness.
+Always install the hydraulic hose lines to ensure the following in all operational positions Ensure cleanliness.Always install the hydraulic hose lines to ensure the following in Always install the hydraulic hose lines to ensure the following in , , , · · · o There is no tension, apart from the hose's own weight. o There is no possibility of jolting on short lengths.
+Outer mechanical influences on the hydraulic hose lines are avoided.
+Use appropriate arrangements and fixings to prevent abra- sion of the hydraulic hose lines by components or from rubbing against one another.
 If necessary, secure hydraulic hose lines using protective covers.
-Cover sharp-edged components.

-- The approved bending radii may not be exceeded. - When connecting a hydraulic hose line to moving parts, the hose length must be appropriate so that the smallest approved bending radius is not undershot over the whole area of movement and/or the hydraulic hose line is not overtensioned. - Fix the hydraulic hose lines at the specified fixing points.
-There, avoid hose clips, which impair the natural movement and length changes of the hose. - The coating of hydraulic hose lines is not permitted.
+Cover sharp-edged components. o The approved bending radii may not be exceeded.
+When connecting a hydraulic hose line to moving parts, the hose length must be appropriate so that the smallest approved bend- ing radius is not undershot over the whole area of movement and/or the hydraulic hose line is not overtensioned. • Fix the hydraulic hose lines at the specified fixing points.
+There, avoid hose clips, which impair the natural movement and length changes of the hose.
+The coating of hydraulic hose lines is not permitted.